The Coffin of Andy and Leyley

-The Coffin of Andy and Leyley (/'leɪleɪ/ LAY-lay), is an adventure game developed by Nemlei and published by Kit9 Studio for Microsoft Windows.
-Incorporating dark comedy and psychological horror elements, the plot follows siblings Andrew and Ashley Graves, who find themselves in a codependent relationship with one another as they commit various crimes while attempting to survive a dystopian world.
+The Coffin of Andy and Leyley (/'leɪleɪ/ LAY-lay) is an adventure game developed by Nemlei and published by Kit9 Studio for Microsoft Windows.
+Incorporating incestuous, dark comedy and psychological horror elements, the plot follows siblings Andrew and Ashley Graves, who find themselves in a codependent relationship with one another as they commit various crimes while attempting to survive a dystopian world.

-The game originated as a demo released on Itch.io, and was later expanded and released on Steam in an early access state.
+The game originated as a demo released on itch.io, and was later expanded and released on Steam in an early access state.
 The Steam early access version of the game was released on October 13, 2023.
-The April 2025 version of the game currently features two and a half of four planned chapters, with the second half of the third in development, being a continuation of two different routes in the second chapter.
+The current version of the game features two and a half of four planned chapters, with the second half of the third in development, being a continuation of two different routes in the second chapter.